SajalSinha/Facial-Emotion-Recognition/README.md

 # 3. Conclusions

 Our model shows accuracy of 61% on validation set and 90% on train set.
-To access weblink please click on this link: https://face-emotion-recognition-webap.herokuapp.com/
+To access weblink please click on this link(Heroku): https://face-emotion-recognition-webap.herokuapp.com/ To access weblink please click on this link(streamlit share): https://share.streamlit.io/sajalsinha/facial-emotion-recognition/main/app.py
 If unable to access, a video named Sample.mp4 has been upload in repository.
 Please feel free to have a look. link of Video : https://github.com/SajalSinha/Facial-Emotion-Recognition/blob/main/Sample_Local.mp4